Unfortunately, it’s very easy to fall prey to some simple plumbing mistakes, that can end up costing more time and money down the road.

 - An expansion control valve – this opens and releases water if the pressure from your water supply exceeds the pressure of the ECV valve.
 Unlike the PTR Valve the water it releases is cold, which is less energy consuming and expands the PTR’s life span.

 Both valves are designed to allow small amounts of water to drip from your tank to ensure the pressure doesn’t build up.
-However, this loss should be minor and happen intermittently, if your tank is constantly dripping water it has developed a leak and you should call your emergency plumber on 1300 896 508.
+However, this loss should be minor and happen intermittently, if your tank is constantly dripping water it has developed a leak and you should hire emergency plumber on 1300 896 508.

 There are several reasons why a water tank leaks.